libp2p/specs/pubsub/gossipsub/partial-messages.md

 Partial Messages Extensions allow users to transmit only a small part of a message rather than a full message.
-This is especially useful in cases where there is a large messages and a peer is missing only a small part of the message.
+This is especially useful in cases where there is a large message and a peer is missing only a small part of the message.

 ## Terms and Definitions